 We live in a visually driven society.
 Not only does the art of photography impact our daily lives, it has promising implications for the future of our world.
 Historically speaking, photos were reserved for the wealthy and taking a picture was deeply involved.

 Now, we have a camera with us wherever we go.
 Drone technology has allowed the average user to take stunning photos from new, incredible angles.
+Drones are not cheap of-course, for now, but black friday drone deals made them affordable for many photographers.
 Police use photography to create graphic renderings of accident scenes to solve mysteries ( read to Discover Photogrammetry Software – PhotoModeler).

 Embrace the photographic future with these hacks you need in 2018.